simba87/ph-down/README.md

 # ph-down
-Application to download various videos
+Application to download various videos.
+CLI can be used